BirthdayResearch/defichain-wallet/README.md

 Development builds are created on local machine and not triggered by any CI workflow.

-Development environment has debug ability and all playground network configured.
+In the development environment, all playground networks are available, and debugging is enabled.

 </details>